 In the normal course of business, the fund trades financial instruments and enters into financial transactions where risk of potential loss exists due to changes in the market (market risk) or failure of the contracting party to the transaction to perform (credit risk).
 The fund may be exposed to additional credit risk that an institution or other entity with which the fund has unsettled or open transactions will default.
-The fund focuses a majority of its investments in the state of New Jersey and may be affected by economic and political developments in that state.

 On July 27, 2017, the United Kingdom's Financial Conduct Authority ("FCA"), which regulates LIBOR, announced its intention to cease compelling banks to provide the quotations needed to sustain LIBOR after 2021.
-ICE Benchmark Administration, the administrator of LIBOR, ceased publication of most LIBOR settings on a representative basis at the end of 2021 and is expected to cease publication of a majority of U.S. dollar LIBOR settings on a representative basis after June 30, 2023.
+ICE Benchmark Administration, the administrator of LIBOR, ceased publication of most LIBOR settings on a representative basis at the end of 2021 and ceased publication of a majority of U.S. dollar LIBOR settings on a representative basis after June 30, 2023.
 In addition, global regulators have announced that, with limited exceptions, no new LIBOR-based contracts should be entered into after 2021.
 LIBOR has historically been a common benchmark interest rate index used to make adjustments to variable-rate loans.
 It is used throughout global banking and financial industries to determine interest rates for a variety of financial instruments and borrowing arrangements.
 Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.
 Various financial industry groups have been planning for the transition away from LIBOR, but there are obstacles to converting certain longer-term securities and transactions to new reference rates.
 Markets are developing slowly and questions around liquidity in these rates and how to appropriately adjust these rates to mitigate any economic value transfer at the time of transition remain a significant concern.
 Neither the effect of the transition process nor its ultimate success can yet be known.
 The transition process might lead to increased volatility and illiquidity in markets that rely on LIBOR to determine interest rates.
 It could also lead to a reduction in the value of some LIBOR-based investments and reduce the effectiveness of related transactions, such as hedges.
 While some LIBOR-based instruments may contemplate a scenario where LIBOR is no longer available by providing for an alternative rate-setting methodology, not all may have such provisions and there may be significant uncertainty regarding the effectiveness of any such alternative methodologies.
 Since the usefulness of LIBOR as a benchmark could deteriorate during the transition period, these effects could occur at any time.